Kaizer Chiefs F.C.: Performance in CAF Competitions

-Kaizer Chiefs qualified to play for the 1997 African Cup Winners' Cup but withdrew from the competition.
+Kaizer Chiefs qualified to play for the 1997 CAF Champions League but withdrew from the competition.
 The team made their first CAF Cup appearance in the year 2000 and only made it to the round of 16.
 They had the same result in the 2005 CAF Champions League and 2014 CAF Champions League.
 In the 2018 edition of the CAF Confederations Cup, Kaizer Chiefs reached the playoff round of 30 in which they were eliminated.
 Kaizer Chiefs are the runner-ups of the 2020-21 CAF Champions League and the 2002 CAF Super Cup after being crowned the Champions of the 2001 African Cup Winners' Cup.